JohannesBuchner/UltraNest/README.rst

 PyMultinest compatibility layer allows a drop-in replacement::

     # instead of "from pymultinest.solve import solve", we use:
-    from mininest.solvecompat import pymultinest_solve_compat as solve
+    from ultranest.solvecompat import pymultinest_solve_compat as solve

     # the rest is exactly as in PyMultinest: